Architectural Acoustic Study on Chinese Opera

 File of artist performing traditional opera at Changyin Pavilion after reopen.
 (Photo China Daily)

-Herwin Gunawan Architecture Building Physics Science
+Herwin Gunawan Human-Centered Building Performance Consultant

 https://herwingunawan.work